 Associate Professor, University of Notre Dame; CEPR Research Affiliate

 Her current work examines the long run impacts of circular migration in Africa on local economic development outcomes, including education and the structure of local labour markets in migrant-sending communities.
-In ongoing work in Chile, she uses large-scale field experiments to explore how providing information (about financial aid, career possibilities, and school performance) to parents and children can improve education outcomes for the next generation’s workers.
+She is also working on the dynamics of diffusion of home production technologies using demographic surveillance site data from South Africa.

 Recent work by Taryn Dinkelman